m-escobar/CitiesStatesJS/README.md

 # Cities and States

-Info about brazilian cities and states
+This is an exercise about Info about brazilian cities and states (data is from 2013)